 Macron under fire for lecturing elderly woman hurt at protest

-NICE: France's Emmanuel Macron was accused on Monday (Mar 25) of lacking empathy after criticising an elderly "yellow vest" protester who was badly injured during a demonstration in Nice at the weekend.
+NICE: France's Emmanuel Macron drew fire on Monday (Mar 25) after criticising an elderly "yellow vest" protester who was badly injured during a demonstration in Nice at the weekend.

-Macron has repeatedly been accused of harbouring an arrogant, dismissive attitude towards ordinary people who complain about having difficulties making ends meet.
+Macron has repeatedly been accused of lacking empathy and harbouring an arrogant, dismissive attitude towards ordinary people who complain about having difficulties making ends meet.

-Last year he famously told an unemployed gardener, who complained about not finding work after sending out hundreds of job applications, that he only had to "cross the road" to find work.
+Last year he famously told an unemployed gardener, who complained about not finding work after sending out hundreds of applications, that he only had to "cross the road" to find a job.

 He also told elderly citizens protesting over pension cuts that the French should moan less, and described people who took to the streets over his reforms to the labour code as "slackers".

-The target of his latest swipe was Genevieve Legay, a 73-year-old anti-globalisation activist, who suffered a fractured skull on Saturday after riot police charged anti-government demonstrators in the Riviera city of Nice.
+The target of his latest comments was Genevieve Legay, a 73-year-old anti-capitalism activist and grandmother, who suffered a fractured skull on Saturday after riot police charged anti-government demonstrators in the Riviera city of Nice.

-Nice prosecutor Jean-Michel Prêtre said she appeared to have hit her head on a bollard as the police were trying to prevent protesters from entering an area declared off-limits to demonstrators.
+Nice prosecutor Jean-Michel Pretre is leading an investigation into the incident.
+He said Legay appeared to have hit her head on a bollard as the police were trying to prevent protesters from entering an area declared off-limits to demonstrators.

-Macron, who travelled to the area on Sunday to meet visiting Chinese President Xi Jinping, told the Nice Matin newspaper that he wished Legay a "speedy recovery" but also "a form of wisdom".
+Macron, who was in the area on Sunday for a meeting with visiting Chinese President Xi Jinping, told the Nice-Matin newspaper that he wished Legay a "speedy recovery, and perhaps a degree of wisdom."

 "When one is fragile and risks being shoved, one does not go to places that are declared off-limits and one does not put oneself in a situation like that," he told the daily.

-The remarks were immediately criticised by Legay's family, which has accused police of using disproportionate force to clear protesters.
+The remarks were immediately criticised by Legay's family, which has accused police of using excessive force to disperse the protesters and filed a legal complaint against the authorities.

 "You don't criticise someone who is on a hospital bed," said the family's lawyer Arie Alimi, calling Macron's remarks "crass and insensitive".